spring-media/sticky-observer/README.md

 stickyObserver.onStateChange(stickyEvent => {
   const sticky = stickyEvent.element.sticky;

+  // The offset top value used for the sticky calculation.
   // (number)
   const offsetTop = sticky.offsetTop;

+  // The offset bottom value used for the sticky calculation.
   // (number)
   const offsetBottom = sticky.offsetBottom;

+  // The default height of the element in a when non-sticky.
+  // This is useful for a additional placeholder somewhere.
   // (number)
   const nonStickyHeight = sticky.nonStickyHeight;

+  // Containing the `width`, `height`, `top` and `left` of the sticky element.
+  // This is important for styling.
   // (object)
   const rect = sticky.rect;

+  // Reference to the sticky container element
   // (HTMLElement)
   const container = sticky.container;

+  // Containing the `width`, `height`, `top` and `left` of the sticky container element.
   // (object)
   const containerRect = sticky.container.rect;

+  // Active state of the sticky element.
   // (boolean)
   const active = sticky.active;

+  // Current state of the sticky element.
   // (string)
   const state = sticky.state;

+  // Configured sticky class
   // (string)
   const stickyClass = sticky.stickyClass;

+  // Configured placeholder class
   // (string)
   const placeholderClass = sticky.placeholderClass;

+  // Configured placeholder auto height
   // (boolean)
   const placeholderAutoHeight = sticky.placeholderAutoHeight;

+  // Adding the css class to the sticky element.
+  // (null safe)
   sticky.addClass('some-special-class');

-  sticky.removeClass('some-special-class');
-  sticky.addStickyClass();
-  sticky.removeStickyClass();
-  sticky.addPlaceholder();
-  sticky.removePlaceholder();
+  // Removes the css class from the sticky element.
+  // It did not throw an error when the class is not present sticky.removeClass('some-special-class');

+  // Adds the configured sticky class.
+  // When no sticky class is configured it does nothing. sticky.addStickyClass();

+  // Removes the configured sticky class.
+  // When no sticky class is configured it does nothing. sticky.removeStickyClass();

+  // Adds the configured placeholder class.
+  // When no placeholder class is configured it does nothing. sticky.addPlaceholder();

+  // Removes the configured placeholder class.
+  // When no placeholder class is configured it does nothing. sticky.removePlaceholder();
 });
 ```